Joshua Socks – Shareholder

 A Midwest transplant, Mr. Socks graduated from the University of Minnesota with a B.A. in psychology and worked several years in business before pursuing his law degree.
 He later graduated cum laude from the University of St. Thomas School of Law, Minnesota’s top-ranked private law school.
 During that time, Mr. Socks was recognized by the Labor & Employment Law Section of the Minnesota State Bar Association and received the “Excellence in Labor Law Award.”
 He was also Senior Editor for the University of St. Thomas Law Journal and received top marks in both Evidence and Legal Writing.

-Mr. Socks enjoys exploring new homes of California, staying active, and cooking.
+Mr. Socks enjoys exploring his new home of California, staying active, and cooking.